 Different Types of Debt Consolidation Loans and How to Choose

-If you will be handling your own debt consolidation, you have several options to choose from.
+If you are handling your debt consolidation, you have several options to choose from.
 Understand each one and choose the best alternative for your situation.

 Home Equity Loan

 This option is usually the first one considered when consolidating debts because you can usually get a big enough loan to pay off all of your other debts.
 You would need to have quite a bit of equity in your home to be eligible, but you would likely get a lower interest rate with this type of loan.
 However, most credit experts warn you to avoid this option because you risk losing your home if you cannot make the payments.